Den4ick240/ftd_lua_sdk/README.md

 ### Features

-- Combines several files into one
+- Combines several files into one based on 'require(...)' statements.
+Builds a dependency tree, so your files will be combined in the right order.
 - Can collapse files to a single line to save space in the LUA Box
 - Can exclude some files that you don't want in the LUA Box (stubs for example)
 - Automatically copies the result into your clipboard if you have pyperclip installed